Figure 1: SE First Street in 1925

 In preparation for the opening of the newly created Bayfront Park in 1925, the City of Miami extended SE First Street from SE Second Avenue to South Bayshore Boulevard.
 The boulevard was later renamed to Biscayne Boulevard.

-Prior to the extension of the street, the land being constructed in the photo (Figure 1), was part of Royal Palm Park.
-The park was privately owned and associated with the Royal Palm Hotel.
-By the early 1920s, the people of Miami felt the need for a city owned park and began the planning and construction of Bayfront Park.
-Figure 2 is a Sanborn Map showing the layout of South First Street and Royal Palm Park in 1924.
+Prior to the extension of the street, the land being constructed in the photo (Figure 1), was part of Royal Palm Park which was privately owned and associated with the Royal Palm Hotel.
+By the early 1920s, the people of Miami pushed for a new city owned park and which prompted city leaders to plan for the construction of Bayfront Park.
+Figure 2 is a Sanborn Map showing the layout of South First Street and Royal Palm Park in 1924, prior to the extension of the thoroughfare.

-On the left side of the photograph is the Huntington Building.
-It is located at 168 SE First Street (southwest corner of SE Second Avenue & SE First Street), and was under construction when this picture was taken.
-The building opened in the summer of 1926.
-The Huntington Building is still standing today and used as office condominiums.
+On the left side of the featured photograph is the Huntington Building which is located at 168 SE First Street (southwest corner of SE Second Avenue & SE First Street), and was under construction when this picture was taken.
+The edifice opened in the summer of 1926 and is still standing today and is configured as office condominiums.

-The featured photograph in this article is part of the Gleason Waite Romer collection at the Miami-Dade Public Library.
+This photograph is part of the Gleason Waite Romer collection at the Miami-Dade Public Library.
 Romer photographed a lot of Miami and surrounding areas beginning in the 1920s and into the 1960s.
-He died in 1971 and his collection of negatives were donated to the Miami-Dade Public Library in 1998.
+After he passed away in 1971 his collection of negatives and photographs were donated to the Miami-Dade Public Library and are accessible online at the library’s website under ‘digital collections.’

 Click Here to Subscribe